 MOUD provided by a medical provider is to be counted as medical.
-Report this activity on the line of the credentialed personnel providing this treatment (physicians are counted in medical [Lines 1-8], even if they only provide substance use disorder services at the visit).
-Additionally, report the activity in the substance use disorder section of the addendum (physicians are counted on Line 21a of the addendum).
+Report this activity on the line of the credentialed personnel providing this treatment (physicians are counted in medical [Lines 1-8], even if they only provide SUD services at the visit).
+Additionally, report the activity in the SUD section of the addendum (physicians are counted on Line 21a of the addendum).

-DO NOT count them on the substance use disorder line of the main part of Table 5.
+DO NOT count them on the SUD line of the main part of Table 5.